Wells Reserve Roles

 The Wells Reserve is responsible for the upkeep and improvement of the farm buildings and campus grounds, the trails and boardwalks, the Maine Coastal Ecology Center, the Forest Learning Shelter, and the Alheim Commons.
 The Wells Reserve manages the woodlands and wetlands, the dunes and grasslands, the flora and fauna.
 The Wells Reserve operates programs in coastal research and monitoring, environmental learning and decision-maker training, and land and water resource management.

 The Wells Reserve is overseen by the Wells Reserve Management Authority (RMA), which was established in 1990 by the Maine legislature.
-Represented on the RMA are the Maine Department of Conservation, the Maine State Planning Office, the Town of Wells, the U.S. Fish and Wildlife Service, the National Oceanic and Atmospheric Administration, and Laudholm Trust.
+Represented on the RMA are the Maine Bureau of Parks and Lands, the Maine State Planning Office, the Town of Wells, the U.S. Fish and Wildlife Service, the National Oceanic and Atmospheric Administration, and Laudholm Trust.
 A Governor-appointed scientist also serves on the RMA.

 Wells Reserve Management Authority, Board